logos-co/roadmap/content/vac/tke/g/codex/tax-system.md

 - Agreement with Codex team and stakeholders

 ### Work breakdown
-- Definition of the Proof Aggregator role
+- Definition of a tax system
-- Analysis of PA costs and pricing
-- Definition of the Proof Aggregation economy
+- Analysis of the application of taxes
-- Analysis of the interactions between PAs
+- Analysis of CDX price stability

 ### Perceived Risks
 Technical and legal constraints.